Hyde Park - one of London's eight magnificent Royal Parks

 and a 9 hole putting green, a cafe and changing facilities.

 Tennis: There are 6 high-quality tennis facilities, accredited by the Lawn Tennis Association, at the Hyde Park Tennis and Sports Centre.
-Visitors to the park are encouraged to turn up and play while for regular players, a range of membership options are available.
+Visitors to the park are encouraged to turn up and play while for regular players who live nearby, a range of membership options are available.
 Coaching courses are run for children and for adults.
 Tournaments are organised and teams can also play in local tennis leagues.

 Lawn Bowls: The Hyde Park Tennis and Sports Centre has a well-maintained 6 rink flat green bowling green.
 The bowling green (or an individual rink) is available from May-October (weather dependent) to individuals, families, groups of friends or established clubs to hire on request and can be pre-booked.
 Bowls of all sizes are available for hire.